Schumann: a love story

-Schumann is a new choreographic work created by Andromeda Graziano in collaboration with concert pianist Raul Jimenez to Robert Schumann's 'Fantasiestücke Op.12'.
+A new dance film created by award winning choreographer Andromeda Graziano in collaboration with concert pianist Raul Jimenez to Robert Schumann's music.

-to Clara, his wife to be, and presents her with two characters: Eusebius the mild, and Florestan the wild.
+A 30-minute contemporary dance film, this is a love story in eight sections for three dancers with an interplay of solos, duets, and trios with Schumann represented throughout by the piano and the pianist.
+Set to Fantasiestücke Op.12 and based on Robert Schumann's poem, he introduces the duality of his personality to Clara his wife to be, and presents her with two characters: Eusebius the mild, and Florestan the wild.
 Each character shows opposing sides of Schumann's personality and in this story we follow Clara as she meets each version of Schumann and makes her choice as to whom to marry...

 Andromeda Graziano